GABA for Back-To-School Anxiety (video)

 Cautions About GABA

 In some cases I have seen GABA cause increased agitation.
 Mostly this happens when the starting dose has been too high but it can also happen if that genetic SNP I mentioned (GAD) is present.
 In that case, it seems that supplemental GABA can be turned back into glutamate and excite the brain.

 So go slowly to see if this is right for you.
 It's not a perfect fit for everybody.

 If you do see a negative effect, don't worry... it will wear off.
 I have seen no evidence that GABA is addictive, so just stop the supplement.

 As it is with all amino acid supplements, GABA is best absorbed when it's allowed to dissolve in the mouth.
 So have your child suck on the lozenge or, if giving a powder have them let it dissolve in their mouth for best results.

-Here's a Facebook Live session I did in our Raising Resilience Community as part of our COVID checkins in the spring.
+Here's a Facebook Live session I did in our Raising Resilience Community as part of our COVID checkins in the spring of 2020.
 In it I talked about using GABA and other amino acids with kids and some of the pitfalls I see parents fall into.

 Possible mechanism of action & GABA-related causes of anxiety

 GABA and the gut